davidzajac1/Reptoro/README.md

 Data is dumped into an AWS S3 bucket where it is cleaned and transformed using AWS.
 After the scrape is over a Lambda Function updates our PostgreSQL database.

-[Reptoro.com](https://www.reptoro.com) is hosted on an AWS EC2 instance, runs on a Flask framework and utilizes [`dash`](https://github.com/plotly/dash) to interactively display data on dashboards.
+Reptoro is hosted on an AWS EC2 instance, runs on a Flask framework and utilizes [`dash`](https://github.com/plotly/dash) to interactively display data on dashboards.

 ![alt text](img/flowchart.JPG)